 10. Always check parking conditions

-If you choose to stay in the heart of one of these towns or near one of their beaches, it can be difficult to find parking during the day.
+If you choose to stay in the heart of one of these cities, or close to one of their beaches, it can be difficult to find parking during the day.

-So be sure to check the parking conditions for your choice of hotels.
+So remember to check the parking conditions for your choice of hotels.

 Here are the 4 options for exploring the island of Lanzarote.
 Of course, if you’re staying in the hotel, all you have to do is take a cab or bus.